Health

 FOR ALL MUDIS

-(all tests are of equal importance; these tests should be considered as mandatory for Mudis being used in breeding)
+All tests listed below are of equal importance and should be considered as mandatory for Mudis intended to be used in breeding.

 #3 Thyroid panel screening: yearly for breeding males and females; every 2-3 years for non-breeding Mudis